eformat/openshift-aws-install-the-hard-way/ocp-3.11.md

 ## 3.11 OpenShift install on AWS the hard way

 Updated for 3.11 install.
 A Minimal install (all of the bits can be changed):
-- 9 node HA cluster (x3 masters, x3 infra, x3 app)
+- choose how many nodes - default 9 node HA cluster (x3 masters, x3 infra, x3 app), min 1,1,1
-- uses `t2.small|t2.medium` for all vm's for fun and cost
+- choose machine sizes - use `t2.small|t2.medium` for bastion|nodes for minimum install
+- choose machine ec2 ebs disk size
 - does not install OCS (see docs for details to do this)
 - uses latest RHEL cloud access ami images
-- based on ocp 3.9 instructions, but install is for ocp 3.11
+- install is for ocp 3.11
 - uses github oauth application credentials
 - new VPC created (can deploy to existing)
 - no ASG's
+- instructions for letsencrypt and dns setup

 Read the docs:
 - https://docs.okd.io/latest/install_config/configuring_aws.html